laurentpayot/minidenticons/README.md

 import { identicon } from 'minidenticons'
 ```

-The `identicon-img` custom element should be tree-shaken from your bundle, for an even smaller size of minidenticons :grin:
+The `identicon-svg` custom element should be tree-shaken from your bundle, for an even smaller size of minidenticons :grin:

 ### Usage